ESCOMP/CTSM/doc/source/tech_note/Plant_Mortality/CLM50_Tech_Note_Plant_Mortality.rst

 plants due to the aggregate of processes such as wind throw, insect attack, disease, extreme temperatures or drought, and age-related decline in vigor.
-These processes are referred to in aggregate as “gap-phase” mortality.
+These processes are referred to in aggregate as "gap-phase" mortality.
 Mortality due to fire and anthropogenic land cover change are treated separately (see Chapters :numref:`rst_Fire` and :numref:`rst_Transient Landcover Change`, respectively).